ssciwr/faunanet/README.md

 - Easy configuration using YAML files which are stored alongside the analysis results.
 - Integrated, extendible REPL with which to interact with which to interact with a running instance.

-The main element of `faunanet` is a 'watcher' system that continuously monitors a folder for incoming data files and allows for on-the-fly model- or parameter-change via the REPL.
+The main element of `faunanet` is a 'watcher' class that continuously monitors a folder for incoming data files and allows for on-the-fly model- or parameter-change via the REPL.
 It can also be used as a library in your python project.
 By extending elements of bridnetlib rather, `faunanet` conserves the latter's capabilities while still adding its own functionality on top of it.

 ## Getting started